Verizon/funnel/services/index.md

 # Flask

-Flask is - perhaps confusingly - also a funnel, as it too is a service.
-This section includes several sub-sections which are of interest:
+*Flask* takes the role of a collector.
+It reaches out to nodes that have the *Funnel Agent* running and consumes their metrics which it turn were gathered from the application(s) running on that host.

+Whilst *Flask* is a fairly small process, this section includes several sub-sections:

 * [Configuration](#flask-configuration): details about configuring *Flask*.
 * [Error Reporting](#flask-error-reporting): how does *Flask* report on errors
 * [Stream Consumers](#flask-stream-consumers): how does *Flask* push data to 3rd party systems for visualisation and analysis.
 * [System Metrics](#flask-system-metrics): enabling / disabling *Flask*'s built-in *Funnel*.

-*Flask*'s sole job is to mirror the *Funnel* hosts by taking mirroring instructions.
+*Flask*'s sole job is to "mirror" the metrics from application hosts by taking mirroring instructions from an external orchestrating process (i.e. *Flask* only ever mirrors nodes it is instructed to mirror - it never figures this out itself).
 This is achieved with a simple HTTP `POST` to `http://<host>:<port>/mirror` on the *Flask* host.
 For example:

 ````
 [